 The magic of this dip is how the layers work together to not only keep this dip interesting but also provide a little something for everyone.

-Layer 1 – Add the refried beans.
+Layer 1 – Add the refried beans to the bottom of a deep trifle bowl.
 As you work, check the profile of the bowl to make sure the layer is even.
 If you need to clean up, use a damp paper towel to run it around the top edge of the dip.

 Layer 2 – A mixture of sour cream and taco seasoning.
 As above, make sure the layer is even and clean up as needed.

-Layer 5 – Guacamole, homemade or storebought.
+Layer 5 – Add guacamole, homemade or storebought.
 As with layers one and two, make sure the layer is even and clean up as needed.

 Layer 6 – Diced tomato.